sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 But here we'll introduce a simple yet general Taylor series-based technique necessary for studying complex symmetry patterns.
 Specifically, we need to enable efficient universal learners -- that can represent any such invariant or equivariant functions.
 For advanced readers, the general idea follows [Equivariant Multilayer Perceptrons (EMLP)](https://github.com/mfinzi/equivariant-MLP) but with a high-order twist.

-Given the desired input-output shapes and symmetry constraints, we would proceed as the following:
+Given the desired input-output shapes and symmetry constraints, we would proceed with the following steps:
-1. Express a general function that matches the input-output shapes in Taylor series form,
+1. Express a general function that matches the input-output shapes in Taylor series form.
-2. Map the symmetry constraints into equations about the Taylor series coefficients,
+2. Map the symmetry constraints into equations about the Taylor series coefficients.
-3. Solve the equations for free parameters and the parameter sharing patterns, and parameterize the function using the free parameters,
+3. Solve the equations for free parameters and the parameter sharing patterns, and parameterize the function using the free parameters.
 4. Simplify the parameterization for efficient computation.

-Let's start from 1D permutation invariance as an example to demonstrate how the technique works.
+Let's start from 1D permutation invariance as an example to demonstrate how the process works.

 ### I.1 Example: 1D permutation invariance